 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to grow the status of your career but without success?
-Have you ever thought about why your colleague or friend gets promoted, while you’re stuck in the same place?
-The truth is, most of us make mistakes when we work, which slows our the pace of growth.
-Keep reading to discover these mistakes and ways they can be avoided.
+Are you doing everything possible to advance you career with no success?
+Have you ever asked yourself why your colleague or friend is promoted while you’re still in the same position?
+Most of us make mistakes when we work, which slows our development.
+Keep reading to discover these mistakes and learn how you can avoid making them.

 Key Takeaways